kareem-dev-del/ticketing-system-Django../README.md

 ## 📌 Project Overview
 The **Django Ticketing System** is a modern web application that allows users to submit, track, and manage tickets efficiently.
 It’s perfect for **IT support teams, customer service departments**, or any organization that handles requests and issues.

-This project emphasizes **clean UI, robust backend, and scalability**.
+This project emphasizes **clean UI, robust backend, and scalability**...

 ---

 ## ⚙️ Features
-- ✅ User registration and authentication
+- ✅ User registration and authentication  .
 - ✅ Create, update, and view tickets
 - ✅ Ticket status management (Open, In Progress, Closed)
 - ✅ Admin dashboard for ticket overview